Skip to main content

 The workshop is hosted by Dr. Terry Moody who obtained his PhD at the California Institute of Technology.
 After conducting a post-doctoral fellowship at the NIH, he joined the Biochemistry and Molecular Biology faculty at the George Washington University Medical Center.
-Dr. Moody had several R01 grant applications funded and served as a member of the NIH Study Section.
+Dr. Moody had several R01 grant applications funded and served as a member of the NIH Study Section for five years.
 He became a Principal Investigator at the NCI in 1993 where he investigated the role of peptide growth factors in lung cancer cells.

 Registration